textpattern/textpattern.github.io/faqs/managing-clean-urls.md

 everything you can think of.
 If that still does not work, then remember this…

-“*Most likely your hosting company has done something to disable or limit &lt;code&gt;.htaccess&lt;/code&gt;.
+“*Most likely your hosting provider has done something to disable or limit &lt;code&gt;.htaccess&lt;/code&gt;.
 We…\[Textpattern Developers\]…have done our best to make clean URLs work on as many hosts as possible;
 unfortunately, there are many ways to configure Apache such that